Postgraduate research study in Art History

 Full or part-time independent study opportunities

-Our team's research specialisms stretch from the Medieval to the Modern era.
-Major European art historical periods, from the Middle Ages and the Renaissance to Realism and Modernism.
+Our research specialisms stretch from the medieval to the modern eras and encompass expertise in the major art historical periods, from the Middle Ages and the Renaissance to Realism and Modernism.

 |4 years||Full-time, Part-time route available||Plymouth|